Srekel/the-debuginator/README.md

 Mouse input coming later.

+### :small_blue_diamond: Performant

+Should handle thousands of items with little impact.
+Probably not there yet :)

 ### :factory: Reference implementation

-Written in C++ and SDL, roughly based on Stingray's Gui interface.
+Written in near-C C++ and SDL.

-### :small_blue_diamond: Save/Load of settings

-So you start up with the settings you had when you exited.

 ## Can I help?